 ERNESTO PUJOL is a performance artist and social choreographer.
-He is the author of Sited Body, Public Visions: silence, stillness & walking as Performance Practice (McNally Jackson Books, SOHO), and the upcoming title: The Art of Walking, Reflections on Socially Engaged Practice.
-Pujol lives full-time in Old Chatham, a rural community in Northeastern New York state.
+He is the author of Sited Body, Public Visions: silence, stillness & walking as Performance Practice (McNally Jackson Books, NY), and Walking Art Practice, Reflections on Socially Engaged Paths (Triarchy Press, England).
+Pujol lives in Philadelphia, PA.

 OCT 2017 | Art